 The university requires that you report threats and acts of violence and encourages reporting concerning behaviors.
-Reporting helps to ensure that the Campus Assessment and Intervention Team (CAIT) has the information necessary to do its job.
-CAIT seeks to identify and reduce potential threats before they result in harm.
-(More information about CAIT and the threat assessment process is available here.)
+Reporting helps to ensure that the Threat Assessment Team (TAT) has the information necessary to do its job.
+TAT seeks to identify and reduce potential threats before they result in harm.
+(More information about TAT and the threat assessment process is available here.)

 As with many of life's problems, early intervention is often better.
 A person who receives appropriate help sooner, rather than later, may be less likely to experience more severe symptoms or cause harm to self or others.

 If you are unsure what do to, contact one of the resources provided to assist you on the Campus and Community Resources page (under construction).
 By knowing the Warning Signs, and the resources that are available, you will be able to better identify and respond to a situation.

 How to respond in an emergency/crisis